dmitryporotnikov/dmitryporotnikov/content/post/azure/Script_to_Identify_Unused_VHDs_in_Azure_Storage_Accounts.md

 $vmVhdUris = $vmVhds.diskUri

-# Define the list of storage account names that you want to check
-$storageAccountNames = @("storageAccount1", "storageAccount2", "storageAccount3") # Replace with your storage account names

 # Get only the storage accounts from the specified list
 $storageAccounts = @()
 foreach ($storageAccountName in $storageAccountNames) {